suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 object is first published.
 There can never be two objects with the same name but different data.

-One of the ways system keep the names unique is by using a fully qualified domain names or UUIDs as part of the TrackNamespace.
+One of the ways system keep the object names unique is by using a fully qualified domain names or UUIDs as part of the TrackNamespace.